Inflation Is New Battle Line as Republicans and Biden Spar Over Spending

 Some conservative economists fear that the relatively small tranche of immediate payments will further heat an already hot economy, pushing up prices.
 The direct payments in the proposals “would exacerbate pre-existing inflationary pressures, put additional pressure on the Fed to withdraw its monetary policy support sooner than it had expected, and jeopardize the longevity of the recovery said Michael R. Strain, a conservative economist at the American Enterprise Institute.

-Other economists inside and outside the administration say these effects would be overwhelmed by the potential of spending programs like paid holidays to reduce inflationary pressure.
+Other economists inside and outside the administration say these effects would be overwhelmed by the potential of spending programs like paid holidays to reduce inflationary pressures.

 “The economics of these investments strongly belies Republican criticism because they are investments that will produce faster productivity growth, greater labor supply, expansion of the economy’s supply – which very clearly eases inflationary pressures, does not exacerbate them, ”Jared Bernstein, a member of Mr. Biden’s Council of Economic Advisers, said in an interview.